joldie/timestamp-microservice/README.md

 `{"unix": <date.getTime()>, "utc" : <date.toUTCString()> }`

-If no input given, the current timestamp will be returned.
+If no input given, the current time will be returned.
 If an invalid input is received, the API returns the following JSON object:

 `{"error" : "Invalid Date" }`.